-Analysis | Trump’s resistance to face masks, even while infected with covid-19, sets him apart from other world leaders
+Trump’s resistance to face masks, even while he is infected with coronavirus, sets him apart from other world leaders

 British Prime Minister Boris Johnson

-Compared to elsewhere in Europe, the United Kingdom was late to embrace a form of face mask mandate.
+Compared with elsewhere in Europe, Britain was late to embrace a form of face mask mandate.
 Face covering were made mandatory on public transportation in England in June.

 Reporters described compliance with the new rules as “patchy.”

 Perhaps, some analysts argued, enthusiasm for the measure would have been stronger if members of the government had stuck to their own parameters.
-Days before the mask mandate was announced, Johnson’s top adviser, Dominic Cummings, was accused of flouting shutdown rules.
+Days before the mask mandate was announced, Johnson’s top adviser, Dominic Cummings, was accused of flouting stay-at-home measures.

-He refused to resign and Johnson stood by him, in the face of public outrage in some corners.
+He refused to resign, and Johnson stood by him, in the face of public outrage in some corners.

 Throughout much of the summer, face masks remained a somewhat rare sight among top U.K. officials.